Gwyneth Paltrow Is Diving Into The Shark Tank With Guest Role - E! Online

 ABC announced Aug.
 17 that season 14 of Shark Tank will welcome Gwyneth Paltrow as a guest shark.
 Shakespeare in Love star will join returning sharks Mark Cuban, Barbara Corcoran, Lori Greiner, Robert Herjavec, Daymond John and Kevin O'Leary on the long-running series.

-Also joining as a guest shark is CEO and co-founder of Doordash Tony Xu as well as the CEO of Khloe Kardashian's Good American brand, Emma Grede, who makes history as the first Black woman investor on the show.
+Also joining as a guest shark is CEO and co-founder of Doordash Tony Xu as well as the CEO and co-founder of Good American, Emma Grede, who makes history as the first Black woman investor on the show.

 This new gig makes perfect sense for Paltrow, who knows a thing or two about entrepreneurship, as she's the CEO and founder of lifestyle brand Goop.
 She started the company in her kitchen and turned it into a thriving lifestyle brand covering everything from style, travel, food, and beauty to physical, mental and spiritual wellness.